trailofbits/algo/README.md

 ## Setup an SSH Tunnel

 If you turned on the optional SSH tunneling role, then local user accounts will be created for each user in `config.cfg` and an SSH authorized_key files for them will be in the `configs` directory (user.ssh.pem).
-SSH user accounts do not have shell access, cannot authenticate with a password, and have limited tunneling options (e.g., `ssh -N` is required).
-This is done to ensure that users have the least access required to tunnel through the server and can perform no other actions.
+SSH user accounts do not have shell access, cannot authenticate with a password, and only have limited tunneling options (e.g., `ssh -N` is required).
+This is done to ensure that SSH users have the least access required to tunnel through the server and can perform no other actions.

 Use the example command below to start an SSH tunnel by replacing `user` and `ip` with your own.
 Once the tunnel is setup, you can configure a browser or other application to use 127.0.0.1:1080 as a SOCKS proxy to route traffic through the Algo server.